shapelets/khiva/doc/sphinx/source/gettingStarted.rst

 Generating the khiva installer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CPack is used in order to perform this task.
+We use CPack to generate the installers from source code.

-**Notes:** Before generating the installer the project should be built following the process explained in the `Process` section above.
+**Notes:** Before generating the installer the project should be built following the process explained in the previous `Build from source code` section.
 The generated package will be stored in the `build` folder.

-For linux either a deb or a rpm package the installer can be generated.
-This could be done running the command `cpack -G DEB` or `cpack -G RPM` respectively inside the build folder.
+For linux, either a deb or a rpm installer package can be generated.
+This could be done by running the command `cpack -G DEB` or `cpack -G RPM` respectively inside the build folder.

 Generating documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~

 We use `sphinx + doxygen` to generate our documentation.
-You will need to install the following packages:
+You need to install the following packages:

 - Sphinx: `brew install sphinx`.
 - Doxygen: `brew install doxygen`.